Unlock Better Breathing with Septoplasty

 Dr. Shah’s belief is to use the least invasive procedure to provide the straightest version of your nose.
 Dr. Shah frequently sees patients who have had a septoplasty in the past but still can not breathe well.
 This is why a thorough evaluation of both the anatomic and medical workup of the nose is necessary to help determine the cause of difficulty breathing.

 Some quick background: Prior to my revision rhino/septoplasty with Dr. Anil Shah approximately 1 year ago, I had been modeling on a very infrequent level and got booked for only about a photoshoot a month, largely due to the huge amount of time I had to dedicate to contouring my nose before photoshoots and because I couldn't ever take shoots where I'd have to come in with a fresh face (no makeup).
-Today, I’ve been chosen to represent major brands (including from Microsoft and Mercedes-Benz) and average about 3-4 shoots/week, if not more.
+Today, I’ve been chosen to represent major brands (including Microsoft and Mercedes-Benz) and average about 3-4 shoots/week, if not more.

 Real Patient